OfficeDev/Office-Add-in-samples/Samples/office-add-in-commands/auto-open-task-pane/README.md

     The previous command will display the folder location where it generated the certificate files.

 1. Go to the folder location where the certificate files were generated.
-Copy the localhost.crt and localhost.key files to the hello world sample folder.
+Copy the localhost.crt and localhost.key files to the `./auto-open-task-pane` sample folder.

 1. Run the following command.